chloeam/blank-slate/_drafts/second-year-winter-overview.md

 After a great quarter [in the fall]({% post_url 2016-01-16-second-year-fall-overview %}), I was very excited to start winter quarter.
 This quarter, I took Visual Communication II (logo design), Typography II, Intermediate Photography, Art History: Ancient to Medieval, and Physics: How Things Work.

+I didn't produce nearly as much work this quarter as I did last quarter, but the work I did produce was much more thought-out and deliberate than most of my work last quarter.
+Single projects took weeks (or the whole quarter), and I've done more work that I'm proud of than I have in the past.

 {% include toc.html %}

 ## Visual Communication II (Logo Design)